MischaU8/yumyum/commands/explode-command_w8HpVhB3mh8.md

 Version:
 Uploaded: 2023-04-25

-yum yum Floyd here with a quick look at the explode command in plasticity if you'd like to unjoin Connected faces sheets or Curves use the keyboard shortcut Alt J to fire the explode command in this example the solid is converted into disconnected sheets using the keyboard shortcut J will join or connect the sheets back into a solid body oh look at the time foreign
+If you'd like to unjoin connected faces, sheets or curves use the keyboard shortcut `Alt-J` to fire the *Explode* command.

+In this example the solid is converted into disconnected sheets.

+Using the keyboard shortcut `J` will join or connect the sheets back into a solid body.